pupilfirst/wd101-scripts/building-web-forms/creating-form-validations/README.md

 If the user tries to send the data, the browser will submit the form, provided there is nothing else stopping it from doing so (e.g., JavaScript).

-When an element is `invalid`, the following things are true:
+When an element is `invalid`, the following are true:

 The element matches the `:invalid` CSS pseudo-class, and sometimes other UI pseudo-classes (e.g., :out-of-range) depending on the error, which lets you apply a specific style to invalid elements.